rklaehn/ipfs-embed-ipfs-camp-2022/raw.md

 - based on [sqlite](https://www.sqlite.org/index.html)
 - was going to use [sled](https://crates.io/crates/sled), but author advised against it
   - "if reliability is your primary constraint, use SQLite. sled is beta."

+## Future store?

 - working on my own custom db [radixdb](https://crates.io/crates/radixdb)
+  - radix tree with pluggable storage backend
+  - marble by <sled author> as possible storage backend
+  - WASM compatible low perf but simple storage backends

 # GC

-- Uses sqlite query to figure out what to keep
+- Uses recursive sqlite query to figure out what to keep
 - `WITH_RECURSIVE` FTW
 <!---
   not that fast, but rocks solid and quick to implement bc sqlite